cryptoballot/cryptoballot/readme.md

 #Generate public-key der file
 openssl rsa -in private.pem -out public.der -outform DER -pubout

-#Gernate base64 encoded public key - this is the <public-key> you will pass to the server
+#Gerenate base64 encoded public key - this is the <public-key> you will pass to the server
 base64 rsa-test-2048.pub.der -w0 > public.der.base64

 #Generate SHA512 ballot-id from public key.
 This is your <ballot-id>